 Supervised visitation- when is it necessary?

-In child custody cases that are highly contested there are often legitimate concerns that one parent or the other will have regarding the ability of the other party to parenting the child without violence or harm occurring.
-Judges are keenly aware of safety issues regarding children because that is the one real area where they can be "heavy-handed" and not fear an appeal of their decision being successful.
-The fact is that if the judge in your case believes that there is a circumstance that could cause your child harm then it is likely that the judge will err on the "better safe than sorry" side of the ledger.
+In child custody cases that are highly contested, there are often legitimate concerns that one parent or the other will have regarding the other party's ability to parenting the child without violence or harm occurring.
+Judges are keenly aware of children's safety issues because that is the one real area where they can be "heavy-handed" and not fear an appeal of their decision being successful.
+The fact is that if the judge in your case believes that there is a circumstance that could cause your child harm, then it is likely that the judge will err on the "better safe than sorry" side of the ledger.

-Child abuse, substance abuse, and domestic violence are a few issues that I have seen cause judges to create supervised visitation orders in lieu of a more traditional visitation schedule.
+Child abuse, substance abuse, and domestic violence are a few issues that I have seen cause judges to create supervised visitation orders in place of a more traditional visitation schedule.
 In the eyes of a judge, the supervised visitation structure accomplishes two goals simultaneously.
 For one, it allows both parents to have some degree of contact with the child.
-It is not completely restrictive or a denial of the parent’s right to be in possession of their child.
-Secondly, it better ensures the safety and well-being of the child in question by minimizing the opportunities for violence or other bad acts to occur.
+It is not completely restrictive or a denial of the parent’s right to own their child.
+Secondly, it better ensures the child's safety and well-being in question by minimizing the opportunities for violence or other bad acts to occur.

-One to one visitation allows for you as the parent who has a right to have restricted visitation to be in an environment with your child with another adult in close proximity.
-Depending on your circumstances this person could be a relative or friend or could be a supervised visitation monitor at a local supervised visitation facility.
+One visitation allows you as the parent who has a right to have restricted visitation to be in an environment with your child with another adult nearby.
+Depending on your circumstances, this person could be a relative or friend or a supervised visitation monitor at a local supervised visitation facility.
 These are places where you pay a fee to be able to visit with your child.
 This can seem incredibly unnatural at first glance- and that is because it is.
-The idea of having to pay money to see your child is strange to most people, but if your circumstances warrant it a judge will not hesitate to order this to occur for you.
+The idea of having to pay money to see your child is strange to most people, but if your circumstances warrant it, a judge will not hesitate to order this to occur for you.

 Next, supervised visitation can occur only at the points of pick up and drop off.
 So, if there has been violence that has taken place at the visitation exchanges between you and your ex-spouse, it may be ordered that your exchanges are to occur at a police station where an officer can view the exchange to ensure that violence does not occur.
 This is less restrictive than the scenario I laid out in the paragraphs previous to this one due to the risk of harm to your child is lower than in those situations.